VJaswanth/react-jwt-starter/README.md

 Contributions welcome.

-- Need to handle response for persistent user login (perhaps need flux or some extra jQuery)
+- Need to handle response for persistent user login (perhaps need flux or some extra custom js)
 - Also can package everything up with webpack/browserify for commonjs syntax